Choosing a Surgeon and Hospital

 They make sure that hospitals including those that carry out cosmetic surgery, provide people with safe, effective, compassionate, high-quality care.

-The Private Healthcare Information Network (PHIN) will soon be launching a search function on their website to compare different hospitals.
+The Private Healthcare Information Network (PHIN) has a function on their website to allow you to compare different hospitals.

 Visit the hospital where the procedure will take place, and think about whether you want to choose a hospital near your home − you may not want to travel far after surgery or when you see the surgeon for a follow-up appointment.